jenv5507/surfs_up/README.md

 # Overview of the analysis

-The purpose of this analysis was to look at temperature data for the months of June and December in Oahu to determine of a surf and ice cream shop is sustainable year-round in Oahu, Hawaii.
+The purpose of this analysis was to look at temperature data for the months of June and December in Oahu to determine if a surf and ice cream shop is sustainable year-round in Oahu, Hawaii.
 In addition, I also looked at the precipitation levels for June and December in Oahu.
 This analysis will help W. Avy make a decision to either move forward with the business or move on to the next idea.

 # Results